 “Hardcore” military training

 “I took the recruitment tests in Bordeaux,” she says.
-“Afterward, I was summoned to Salon-de-Provence (where the 701st ‘General Pineau’ Air Base is located, ed.) for basic training.
+“After that, I was summoned to Salon-de-Provence (where the 701st ‘General Pineau’ Air Base is located, ed.) for basic training.
 It lasted two and a half months. ” A “tough as nails” military training, Manon recalls.
 Physical training, weapons handling, and so on.
 When she finished, she flew to Mont-de-Marsan and the 118th “Colonel Rozanoff” base.

-For a month, she underwent training to specialize as a technician in air operations planning and management.
-“I learned how to draw up flight plans and everything needed to ensure aircraft safety,” she summarizes.
+For a month, she underwent training to specialize as a technician in air operations planning and execution.
+“I learned how to draw up flight plans and everything else needed to ensure aircraft safety,” she summarizes.
 This training continued when she joined her first unit: the Initial Military Aviation Training Center (CFAMI) in Salon-de-Provence.

 On a mission in Niger